-If you'd like to turn a trip to the Grand Canyon into an educational experience, the Grand Canyon Field Institute, P.O.
-Box 399, Grand Canyon, AZ 86023 (tel.
-866/471-4435 or 928/638-2485; www.grandcanyon.org/fieldinstitute), offers a variety of programs throughout the year, but primarily from early spring to late fall.
-Examples include guided hikes and backpacking trips (some for women only) with a natural-history or ecological slant, photography classes, mule-assisted treks, rafting trips, and hands-on archaeology trips.
+At the Grand Canyon, the Grand Canyon Field Institute (www.grandcanyon.org/fieldinstitute; tel.
+800/858-2808 or 928/638-2481) offers a variety of educational programs throughout the year, primarily from early spring to late fall.
+Examples include guided hikes and backpacking trips (some for women only) with a natural-history or ecological slant, as well as photography classes, mule-assisted treks, rafting trips, and hands-on archaeology excursions.

 Guided & Package Tours

-If you want to see the best of Arizona, but would rather not do all the logistical planning or driving, then you might want to consider a guided tour.
-Detours (tel.
-866/438-6877; www.detoursaz.com) specializes in small-group tours throughout Arizona and other parts of the Southwest.
-One of its tours, Hillerman Country, is a 5-day journey through northern Arizona with a focus on spots that have been mentioned in Tony Hillerman novels about Navajo Tribal Police officers Jim Chee and Joe Leaphorn.
-Open Road Tours (tel.
-800/766-7117 or 602/997-6474; www.openroadtours.com) offers a variety of 1- to 4-day tours around the state.
-Most of these focus on the Grand Canyon.
-The British tour company Trek America (tel.
-800/873-5872 or 844/576-1400 in the U.K.; www.trekamerica.com) specializes in off-the-beaten-path small-group adventure travel and offers tours of the American Southwest; most include stops at the Grand Canyon and other scenic locations in Arizona.
-For a tour of some of Arizona's and Utah's most spectacular scenery, check out the Southwest Splendor tour offered each year by High Point Tours (tel.
-928/445-2639; www.ilivehistory.com).
-Company co-owner and guide Todd Weber, an experienced living-history presenter, highlights not only the area’s fascinating geology but also its more colorful historical characters.
+If you want to see the best of Arizona but would rather not do all the logistical planning or driving, consider a guided tour.
+Detours American West (www.detoursamericanwest.com; tel.
+866/438-6877) specializes in small-group tours throughout Arizona and other parts of the Southwest.
+The British tour company Trek America (www.trekamerica.com; tel.
+888/596-8719), which specializes in off-the-beaten-path, small-group adventure travel, offers tours of the American Southwest; most include the Grand Canyon and other scenic Arizona locations.
+To tour the most spectacular sights in the state’s Native American territory, including Monument Valley and Canyon de Chelly, try the Native Voices Tour offered by High Point Tours (www.ilivehistory.com; tel.
+928/445-2639).
+Company co-owner and guide Todd Weber, an experienced living-history presenter, highlights not only the area’s fascinating geology, but also its colorful historical characters.

 Volunteer & Working Trips

-If you enjoy the wilderness and want to get more involved in its preservation, consider a Sierra Club service trip.
-These trips are for building, restoring, and maintaining hiking trails in wilderness areas.
-Contact the Sierra Club Outings Dept., 85 Second St., 2nd Floor, San Francisco, CA 94105 (tel.
-415/977-5522; www.sierraclub.org).
-The Sierra Club also offers hiking, camping, and other adventure trips to various destinations in Arizona.
+If you want to get more involved in wilderness preservation, consider a Sierra Club service trip, which lets you help build, restore, and maintain hiking trails in wilderness areas.
+Contact the Sierra Club Outings Department (www.sierraclub.org; tel.
+415/977-5522).
+The Sierra Club also offers hiking, camping, and other adventure trips to various Arizona destinations.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.